FernandoDanielArroyo/OpenFoodFacts/README.md

 This project aims to resolve the following github issue : https://github.com/openfoodfacts/openfoodfacts-ai/issues/203.

-We want to detect duplicated products from images and duplicated images in each product.
+We want to detect duplicated products from images.
+We identified the following tasks:
+    - identify similar images in each product
+    - identity similar images in different product (duplicated products)

 ## Data